 When I bought my cleaning caddy, I had the specifics of what I wanted already in my head.
 So I was very disappointed when every household caddy I found was completely NOT what I wanted.

 But I finally found one that is exactly what I wanted.
 So I was a little surprised when I realized it was actually this bath caddy.

-The reason I decided on this one though was because it had large and also small compartments.
+The reason I decided on this one was because it had both large and small compartments.
 Which you need when you are cleaning.

-So I stock it with my big bottles, as well as smaller cleaning devices that would get completely lost if I put them into one of the large compartments.
+So I can stock it with my big bottles, as well as smaller cleaning devices that would otherwise get completely lost if I put them into one of the large compartments.